DavidT352/llm-playbook/README.md

 - This allows two people to see and speak with each other across great distances in real time—without messengers or written letters.

+**Why This Matters:**
+This prompt showcases the ability to translate complex, modern concepts into simple, relatable explanations tailored to an audience unfamiliar with contemporary technology.
+It highlights skills in creative communication, analogical reasoning, and accessibility—key strengths in prompt writing for education, storytelling, and cross-domain knowledge transfer.

 ### 3. Email Rewrite (Formal Business Tone)

 **Prompt:**